M-Files/UI.Template.TypeScript-React/README.md

 Gulp has predefined tasks for most developer needs.

+__NOTE:__ If using Node.js version 17 or newer, you might run into the following error:

+`Error: error:0308010C:digital envelope routines::unsupported`

+This comes from the Webpack v4 we are forced to use (see below).
+This _should_ not occur if using gulp since we are redefining `crypto.createHash` in webpack configuration files.
+If it still occurs however, you can either:
+- Downgrade to Node.js 16
+- Declare the following environment variable: `NODE_OPTIONS=--openssl-legacy-provider`
+- Create a VS Code Workspace for the project and add the following lines to the `code-workspace` file:

+      {
+        "settings": {
+          "terminal.integrated.env.windows": {
+            "NODE_OPTIONS": "--openssl-legacy-provider"
+          }
+        }
+      }
+For more info, see: https://stackoverflow.com/q/69692842/1288184

 #### Supported Gulp Commands

 **Watch**: Running gulp without any arguments will build the application, and monitor the source files for changes.
 This will result in an automatic rebuild of the application when necessary.